Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 External Factors

-External factors, such as changes in regulations, industry standards, or business processes, can contribute to data issues.
+External factors, such as regulation changes, industry standards, or business processes, can contribute to data issues.
 When regulations or standards change, existing data may no longer comply, leading to inconsistencies or inaccuracies.
 Similarly, when organisations undergo structural changes or implement new systems, data integration challenges and data quality issues may arise.

 Lack of Data Governance

 Insufficient data governance practices can contribute to data quality problems.
 When roles, responsibilities, and processes related to data management are not clearly defined, it becomes challenging to ensure data accuracy, consistency, and integrity.
-Without a strong data governance framework, organisations may struggle to address data issues effectively.
+Organisations may struggle to address data issues effectively without a strong data governance framework.

-Identifying and addressing these root causes is crucial for effective data cleaning and the prevention of data quality issues.
+Identifying and addressing these root causes is crucial for effectively cleaning and preventing data quality issues.
 Organisations should focus on implementing robust data entry processes, improving system capabilities, standardising data formats, regularly updating and maintaining data, adapting to external changes, and establishing comprehensive data governance frameworks.

 Benefits of Data Cleansing